alesti/cluster-in-a-box/tools.md

 I do not see any abrasion/usage signs on the sawblade after i finished all cuts.
 The cuts where so good that i did not needed to file down the cuts.

+## Workshop?

+I am not sure if it would be satisfying to build this on the kitchen table.
+It would be possible, yes.

 ## Measureing

 I really like my new marking tool, a steel needle.
 Very thin line for accurate cuts.
 Use a good square to run the marks.

+The cut of an circular saw blade is about 2mm wide - so think twice on which side of the mark you will do the cut ; cut always on the opposite side of the mark of the piece you will use.

 To measure the right lenght i used a tape measure.
 Its more accurate while it has its own limit stop at one end and its more easy to handle in a confined space